Gate turn-off thyristor: Reverse bias

 GTO thyristors are available with or without reverse blocking capability.
 Reverse blocking capability adds to the forward voltage drop because of the need to have a long, low-doped P1 region.

 GTO thyristors capable of blocking reverse voltage are known as Symmetrical GTO thyristors, abbreviated S-GTO.
 Usually, the reverse blocking voltage rating and forward blocking voltage rating are the same.
 The typical application for symmetrical GTO thyristors is in the current source inverter.

 GTO thyristors incapable of blocking reverse voltage are known as asymmetrical GTO thyristors, abbreviated A-GTO, and are generally more common than Symmetrical GTO thyristors.
 They typically have a reverse breakdown rating in the tens of volts.
 A-GTO thyristors are used where either a reverse conducting diode is applied in parallel (for example, in voltage source inverters) or where reverse voltage would never occur (for example, in switching power supplies or DC traction choppers).

 GTO thyristors can be fabricated with a reverse conducting diode in the same package.
-These are known as RCGTO, for Reverse Conducting GTO thyristor.
+These are known as reverse-conducting GTOs, or RCGTO.

 Safe operating area

-Unlike the insulated gate bipolar transistor (IGBT), the GTO thyristor requires external devices (snubber circuits) to shape the turn-on and turn-off currents to prevent device destruction.
+Unlike the insulated-gate bipolar transistor (IGBT), the GTO thyristor requires external snubber circuits to shape the turn-on and turn-off currents to prevent device destruction.

-During turn on, the device has a maximum dI/dt rating limiting the rise of current.
+During turn-on, the device has a maximum dI/dt rating limiting the rise of current.
 This is to allow the entire bulk of the device to reach turn on before full current is reached.
-If this rating is exceeded, the area of the device nearest the gate contacts will overheat and melt from overcurrent.
-The rate of dI/dt is usually controlled by adding a saturable reactor (turn-on snubber), although turn-on dI/dt is a less serious constraint with GTO thyristors than it is with normal thyristors, because of the way the GTO is constructed from many small thyristor cells in parallel.
+If this rating is exceeded, the area of the device nearest the gate contacts will overheat and can melt from overcurrent.
+The rate of dI/dt is usually controlled by adding a saturable reactor (turn-on snubber), although turn-on dI/dt is a less serious constraint with GTO thyristors than it is with SCRs, as GTOs are constructed from many small thyristor cells in parallel.
 Reset of the saturable reactor usually places a minimum off-time requirement on GTO-based circuits.

-During turn off, the forward voltage of the device must be limited until the current tails off.
-The limit is usually around 20% of the forward-blocking voltage rating.
-If the voltage rises too fast at turn off, not all of the device will turn off, and the GTO will fail, often explosively, due to the high voltage and current focus on a small portion of the device.
-Substantial snubber circuits are added around the device to limit the rise of voltage at turn off.
-Resetting the snubber circuit usually places a minimum on-time requirement on GTO-based circuits.
+During turn-off, current concentrates into thin regions ("filaments"), creating localized hot spots.
+The forward voltage of the device therefore must be limited until the current tails off.
+If the voltage rises too fast at turn-off, not all of the device will turn off, and the resulting current crowding can cause the GTO to fail, possibly explosively.
+Substantial snubber circuits are added around GTO thyristors to limit the rise of voltage at turn off, and resetting the snubber circuit usually places minimum on-time requirements for GTO thyristors.

-The minimum on- and off-time is handled in DC motor chopper circuits by using a variable switching frequency at the lowest and highest duty cycle.
+Minimum on- and off-times are handled in DC motor chopper circuits by using a variable switching frequency at the lowest and highest duty cycle.
 This is observable in traction applications where the frequency will ramp up as the motor starts, then the frequency stays constant over most of the speed ranges, then the frequency drops back down to zero at full speed.